 For most mortgage borrowers, there are three major loan types: conventional, FHA and VA.
 Each loan type comes with a different set of qualifications, benefits and drawbacks.

-A conventional loan is a mortgage that is not backed or insured by the government, including all Federal Housing Administration, Department of Veterans Affairs, or Department of Agriculture loan programs.
+A conventional loan is a mortgage that is not backed or insured by the government, including all Federal Housing Administration, Department of Veterans Affairs and Department of Agriculture loan programs.
 Conventional loans typically have fixed interest rates and terms.

 An FHA loan is a loan that’s insured by the Federal Housing Administration.
-The FHA does not lend money, it just backs qualified lenders in case of mortgage default.
+The FHA does not lend money; it backs qualified lenders in case of mortgage default.
 There are certain criteria both borrowers and lenders must meet to get FHA approval.

 Like with FHA loans, VA loans are insured by the U.S. Department of Veterans Affairs, or VA.
 The VA does not lend money; it insures qualified lenders.
 If a borrower defaults on their home loan, then the lender is protected by the VA.
-The lenders and borrowers must both meet qualifications to be VA eligible.
+Lenders and borrowers must both meet qualifications to be VA-eligible.

-To get an idea of which loan might be right for you, start by getting the basic facts.
+To get an idea of which loan might be right for you, start with the basic facts.
 Here is how they compare.

-Conventional mortgages are ideal for borrowers with good or excellent credit.
-Although, depending on the financial institution and the borrower’s circumstances, people with credit problems might qualify for a conventional loan.
-Usually, credit unions and independent banks, which often have more personalized relationships with their customers, are more likely to bend Fannie Mae rules, which most big banks follow.
+However, depending on the financial institution and the borrower’s circumstances, those with poorer credit might qualify for a conventional loan.
+Usually, credit unions and independent banks, which often have more personalized relationships with their customers, are more likely to bend conforming loan rules, which most big banks follow.

 A conventional loan could be your best choice if:

-- You have good or excellent credit, with a credit score of at least 620, and will be able to qualify for the lowest interest rates.
+- You have good or excellent credit, with a credit score of at least 620, to be able to qualify for the lowest interest rates.

 - You’re purchasing a rental property, vacation or second home, or a property you plan to fix up and flip.

-- You have enough money saved for a 20 percent down payment and won’t need to pay for PMI.
+- You have enough money saved for a 20 percent down payment so you avoid paying for private mortgage insurance (PMI).

 - People whose house payments will be a big chunk of take-home pay.